KernFerm/BubblesTheDev-WebBrowser/README.md

 > Built for privacy, transparency, and user control — not data collection.

-A lightweight desktop browser built for users who want **control, transparency, and zero hidden tracking**.
+A lightweight desktop browser designed for users who want **control, clarity, and zero hidden tracking**.

-- ❌ No telemetry
+* ❌ No telemetry
-- ❌ No analytics tracking
+* ❌ No analytics tracking
-- 💾 Local-only data storage
+* 💾 Local-only data storage
-- 🛡 Built-in security protections
+* 🛡 Built-in security protections
-- ⚡ Fast, minimal, and user-focused
+* ⚡ Fast, minimal, and user-focused

 ---